 Nuclear regulatory authority

-The Slovenian Nuclear Safety Administration was established in 1988 and it is since 2012 a body within the Ministry of Environment and Spatial Planning.
-It is responsible for nuclear safety and radiation safety in industry and science, as well as transport and management of nuclear and radioactive materials.
-The Slovenian Radiation Protection Administration within the Ministry of Health is the competent authority for radiation protection of patients, medical surveillance of exposed workers, radiological surveillance of workplaces, dosimetry and dose registers and education in the area of radiation protection.
+The Slovenian Nuclear Safety Administration was established in 1988 and it is a body within the Ministry of Environment and Spatial Planning.
+It is responsible for nuclear safety and radiation safety in industry and science, as well as for environmental radiation protection, physical protection of nuclear materials and facilities, nuclear non-proliferation and protection of nuclear materials, radiation monitoring and liability for nuclear.
+The Slovenian Radiation Protection Administration within the Ministry of Health is the competent authority for radiation protection of patients, medical surveillance of exposed workers, radiological surveillance of workplaces, dosimetry and dose registers, and education in the area of radiation protection.
 Physical protection of nuclear materials and nuclear facilities is the responsibility of the Ministry of the Interior.
 The Administration for Civil Protection and Disaster Relief of the Ministry of Defence is accountable for emergency preparedness and planning.
 The Agency for Radioactive Waste Management (established in 1991) deals with site selection and planning of the repository for low and intermediate level radwaste, and it provides public service of radioactive waste management for small producers.

 Slovenia is the smallest country with a nuclear power plant operating on its territory.
 Its nuclear facilities include one nuclear power plant in operation (PWR, Westinghouse 696 MWnet), one research reactor in operation (TRIGA Mark II 250 kW) and a central interim storage for radwaste (not for NPP waste).
 In addition, there are radiation facilities and practices including one repository of hydro-metallurgical tailings, one repository of mine tailings, both located at the former uranium mine Žirovski vrh, and around 300 organizations engaged in radiation practices with about 2000 radiation sources in use.